yashwanthrajadurai/19CS302_Module_9/Ex no_43.md

 ## Program:
 ```
 /*
-C program that implements a queue using an array, and performs insertion (enqueue) and display operations.
+C program to write a function to display queue elements using array.
 Developed by:
 RegisterNumber:
 */